 Students say there’s so much going on here they don’t want to go home on weekends because they don’t want to miss something.
 (It’s one of our best-kept secrets.)
 UMF offers so many student clubs, organizations, sports and rec adventures, volunteer and leadership opportunities, off-campus trips and excursions, and student activities you’ll be plenty busy.

 - More student clubs and organizations than some schools twice our size

 - Concerts, plays, improv comedy, dances, open mic nights, poetry slams, movie nights, student art exhibits, karaoke and more

 - Varsity athletics, club sports, intramurals, group fitness classes

 - Leadership and volunteer opportunities on campus and off

 - Super-affordable weekend group excursions to New York City Broadway shows, Boston Bruins games, Red Sox games, NYC sight-seeing, and more

-- Group outdoor adventures like kayaking the Kennebec, snowshoeing the Maine Huts & Trails, hiking Tumbledown Mountain, mountain biking Titcomb trails, canoeing the Sandy River and more.
+- Group outdoor adventures like rafting the Kennebec, hiking Tumbledown Mountain, mountain biking Titcomb trails, canoeing the Sandy River and more.